 Zinc And Selenium

 Zinc and selenium are essential trace elements required for the protection of our scalp.
 Lack of zinc can lead to hair loss and a dry flaky scalp.
-Not just that, zinc is also important for cell growth.
+Zinc is also important for cell growth.

 We have various supplements available for hair, but it’s best to get all your nutrients from the food that you eat every day.
 A varied balanced diet is the one that contains all the food groups and vitamins and minerals necessary for good healthy hair.

 Include a mix of lean protein, fruit, vegetables, whole grains, and dairy in order to live a healthy life.